Robert Lehrman: Other published works

 Lehrman frequently writes under his own name and speaks about politics and speech.
 His articles, reviews, and short stories have appeared in The Washington Post, The New York Times, Politico, The Hill, WomenSports, St. Louis Post-Dispatch, Illinois Times, Public Relations Journal, Transatlantic Review, Louisville Review, Tufts Magazine, and others.
 He wrote a widely read series of cover stories for The Christian Science Monitor Weekly Magazine and his documentary scripts include Bradley Whitford's narration for Alliance for Justice award-winning 2007 film Quiet Revolution.

 Personal life

 For over four decades Lehrman has been married to Dr. Susan Thaul, an epidemiologist whose distinguished career in public health saw her serve with the United States Senate, the Institute of Medicine, and, most recently, the Congressional Research Service.
-They have two children, Michael and Eric, both with careers in film and TV, and two adorable grandchildren, Theo and Miles.
+They have two children, Michael and Eric, both with careers in film and TV, and three adorable grandchildren, Theo, Miles, and Tess.